SQL tracing

 10 rows selected.

 The new EXPLAIN PLAN allows you to even see predicate information, and even how Oracle will manipulate the predicate terms.
+This particular feature is handy for seeing information such as "Why isn't my index being used?" etc.

 SQL> CREATE TABLE t